LeehoLim/OpenBazaar-Litecoin-Full-Node-Wallet/README.md

 /bitcoin/litecoind

+## Disclaimer

+This is a build off of and for the OpenBazaar project alongside the Litecoin project

 ## Documentation

 When ready we will put up a full documentation of the OpenBazaar protocol and the JSON API at https://docs.openbazaar.org